 A team from the University of Prince Edward Island developed biopierce, a bioabsorbable scaffold printed on the BIO X that prevents piercing infections by covering piercing studs with the antimicrobial mupirocin, in the form of a drug-loaded PLGA (poly-lactic-co-glycolic acid) scaffold.
 The biopierce would enable sustained delivery of the antibiotic as the polymer degraded and the drug would be absorbed only at the site of the piercing.
 Researchers believe this protocol could be used for other wound dressings as well.

 A team of researchers in Belfast, Ireland, used the BIO X and FDA-approved polymer polycaprolactone to produce biodegradable wound-healing patches for the localized and sustained delivery of antibiotics directly to the site of infected diabetic foot ulcers.
 The one-and-done feature of these bioactive wound dressings would prevent infections with no need for medically trained personnel to change bandages.

 Mass-producing stem cells

 Extrusion-based bioprinters and biodispenser are not the only 3D technologies facilitating breakthroughs in biomedical science.
-DLP-based 3D bioprinters, like the Lumen X+ and BIONOVA X are also contributing.
-One customer is revolutionizing stem cell research by culturing of adult stem cells in large quantities on a 3D scaffold produced in high throughput using the light-based Lumen X+ bioprinter.
+DLP-based 3D bioprinters, like the LUMEN X and BIONOVA X are also contributing.
+One customer is revolutionizing stem cell research by culturing adult stem cells in large quantities on a 3D scaffold produced in high throughput using the light-based LUMEN X bioprinter.
 The modular design of these building scaffolds means that additional blocks can be added indefinitely, enabling cells to proliferate, migrate and produce ECM with no need for passaging.

 Biosensors and bioelectronic technologies